sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 <figure id="docker_registry" markdown="1">
 <img src="pics/docker_registry.png"/>
 <figcaption>
-Docker ships with a default registry, called the [Docker Hub](https://hub.docker.com/), a big server that is home to many useful repositories.
+Docker ships with a default registry, called the <a href="https://hub.docker.com">Docker Hub</a>, a big server that is home to many useful repositories.
 </figcaption>
 </figure>